 Claim Your Youth is a teen-specific educational program designed for youth ages 13-21.
-The club helps adult members solidify their financial independence.
+The club helps teen account holders solidify their financial independence.
 Claim Your Youth is designed to answer common finance questions that hinder teens’ ability to take control of their finances, using topics and content that is relevant to them.
 Claim Your Youth helps teens work through one of the most challenging periods of financial literacy development.

-Claim Your Youth empowers young adult members to be in control of their financial future from the outset.
+Claim Your Youth empowers young adult account holders to be in control of their financial future from the outset.
 It pushes them to a holistic understanding of the larger financial system and their place within it.

 *No application fee.
 No Annual Fee.
-Bonus gift card must be obtained within your 2021 birthday month and no later than December 31, 2022.
-Current or new membership and minimum balance of $5.00 in savings account required to obtain $10.21 gift card bonus.
-Membership depends on creditworthiness and other qualifications.
-New membership approval decision made same day or day after application and, if approved, gift card bonus will be provided same day or day after application.
-0.05% annual percentage yield (APY) on savings account.
-Maintenance or activity fees and terms could apply.
-Programs, rates, terms and conditions are subject to change without notice and may change after the new savings account is opened.
-Visit omahafcu.org or call and speak to an employee for more details about fees and terms that may apply.
+Bonus gift card available during your birthday month.
+Current or new account ownership and a minimum balance of $5.00 in savings account are required to obtain a $10.21 gift card bonus.
+Account ownership depends on creditworthiness and other qualifications.
+New account ownership approval decisions are made the same day or day after application and, if approved, gift card bonus will be provided the same day or day after application.
+0.05% annual percentage yield (APY) on a savings account.
+Maintenance or activity fees and terms could apply on the gift cards.
+Programs, rates, terms, and conditions are subject to change without notice and may change after the new savings account is opened.
+Call 402.399.9001 and speak to an employee for more details about fees and terms that may apply.